-Falmouth operates a unique Park and Float service to relieve congestion in the town centre, so those travelling to and from the outskirts of town can take a ten minute ferry trip and receive discounts at many attractions as a reward!
-A number of ferry trips operate from Falmouth harbour throughout the summer months, each with slightly different sights and journey times.
+Falmouth operates a unique Park and Float service to relieve congestion in the town centre, so those of you travelling to and from the outskirts of town can take a ten-minute ferry trip and receive discounts at many attractions as a reward!
+Several ferry trips operate from Falmouth harbour throughout the summer months, each with slightly different sights and journey times.

 One of the best-loved places to visit in Falmouth is the National Maritime Museum.
 A great place to visit at the beginning of your holiday, this contemporary museum brings the story of the area’s relationship with the sea to life.
 You’ll find yourself face to face with boats from around the world, and you can often see how they’re made in the boat-making workshop.
 If you’ve visited before, you’ll know the museum hosts all kinds of exhibitions throughout the year, so there’s always something new to experience.

 We mentioned Pendennis Castle, and it’s one of those attractions the kids will love for the stories and mum and dad will love for the views.
 Owned by English Heritage, the castle was built by Henry VIII and it stands proudly, high on a rocky headland on the south side of the Fal estuary.
 Climb your way to the top of the castle and you’ll be rewarded with gorgeous views out to sea and across Falmouth …the perfect photo opportunity.

 A sub-tropical Paradise right in the heart of Cornwall, Trebah Garden is open all year round.
 Another firm favourite when it comes to places to visit in Falmouth, this beautiful valley garden is home to four miles of footpath, perfect for an amble at any time of year.